 Step into a city where ancient walls meet modern innovation.
 This destination offers a unique blend of heritage and progress, making it a must-visit for travelers seeking an immersive cultural experience.

 Beyond its historical landmarks, the city thrives as a modern hub.
-The establishment of major industries in the 1960s transformed it into a center for innovation and technology1.
+The establishment of major industries in the 1960s transformed it into a center for innovation and technology.
 Today, you’ll find a mix of traditional charm and contemporary amenities, from cultural festivals to eco-friendly urban spaces.

 Here’s a quick look at what makes this city so special: